guilherme/vim-effect-sketches/README.md

 - Think of 21st century shortcuts.
 - Add support for multiple branches from a single node.
 - Support multiple platforms.
+- Create nodes with language contextual information instead of just the words under the cursor.
+Like: ClassName#instance_method.